 The guidelines came into force on 30 September 2019 for outsourcing arrangements including those started, reviewed or amended on or after this date.
 There are also transitional arrangements covering cooperation agreements extending up to 2021, a register of outsourcing and the review of existing ‘critical or important’ outsourcing arrangements entered into before 30 September 2019.

 Firms are not expected to report to us on their progress towards meeting the timeline of 31 December 2021 in the EBA Guidelines regarding legacy outsourcing arrangements.
 Firms should aim to review any outstanding critical or important outsourcing arrangement at the first appropriate contract renewal following the first renewal date of each existing outsourcing arrangement or revision point.
 Where arrangements of critical or important outsourcing arrangements have not been finalised by 31 March 2022, firms should inform us.
-This timeframe aligns with that of our final operational resilience policy (PS21/3) and our approach to these guidelines aligns with that of the PRA.
+Our approach to these guidelines aligns with that of the PRA.
 For further information on the PRA’s approach, see PS7/21.